Aircraft spotting: Techniques

-When spotting aircraft, observers generally notice the key attributes of an aircraft, such as a distinctive noise from its engine, the number of vapour trails it is leaving or its callsign.
-Observers assess the size of the aircraft and the number, type and position of its engines.
+When spotting aircraft, observers generally notice the key attributes of an aircraft, such as a distinctive noise from its engine, the number of contrails it is producing, or its callsign.
+Observers can also assess the size of the aircraft and the number, type, and position of its engines.
 Another distinctive attribute is the position of wings relative to the fuselage and the degree to which they are swept rearwards.
 The wings may be above the fuselage, below it, or fixed at midpoint.
 The number of wings indicates whether it is a monoplane, biplane or triplane.
 The position of the tailplane relative to the fin(s) and the shape of the fin are other attributes.
 The configuration of the landing gear can be distinctive, as well as the size and shape of the cockpit and passenger windows along with the layout of emergency exits and doors.

 Other features include the speed, cockpit placement, colour scheme or special equipment that changes the silhouette of the aircraft.
 Taken together these traits will enable the identification of an aircraft.
-If the observer is familiar with the airfield being used by the aircraft and its normal traffic patterns, he or she is more likely to leap quickly to a decision about the aircraft's identity – they may have seen the same type of aircraft from the same angle many times.
+If the observer is familiar with the airfield being used by the aircraft and its normal traffic patterns, they are more likely to leap quickly to a decision about the aircraft's identity – they may have seen the same type of aircraft from the same angle many times.
 This is particularly prevalent if the aircraft spotter is spotting commercial aircraft, operated by airlines that have a limited fleet.

 Spotters use equipment such as ADS-B decoders to track the movements of aircraft.
 The two most famous devices used are the AirNav Systems RadarBox and Kinetic Avionics SBS series.
 Both of them read and process the radar data and show the movements on a computer screen.
 Another tool that spotters can use are apps such as FlightRadar24 or Flightaware, where they can look at arrival and departure schedules and track the location of aircraft that have their transponder on.
 Most of the decoders also allow the exporting of logs from a certain route or airport.